Skip to content

 • 25mm focal length in combination with the OV9281's 1/4" sensor size provides a ~8° field of view which is a good balance between having enough stars for reliable plate-solving and speed of solving

-• In my bortle 8 city sky with a visual limiting magnitude of around 2.5, this camera/lens combo can reliably detect and plate-solve on stars down to about magnitude 6.5
+• In my Bortle 8 city sky with a visual limiting magnitude of around 2.5, this camera/lens combo can reliably detect and plate-solve on stars down to about magnitude 6.5

 • Standard USB (UVC) interface allows for cross-platform compatibility without needing custom drivers